 Justin Bachmann, M.D. has spent the past five years studying how cardiac rehabilitation programs impact patient populations after various cardiac procedures.
 There is no question that the benefits are statistically robust – a typical 36-session cardiac rehabilitation regimen can reduce one-year readmission rates by 30 percent following heart transplant, for example.

 Lamentably, less than a quarter of eligible patients enroll in cardiac rehabilitation nationally.
-Bachmann, who is medical director of the Dayani Center for Health and Wellness at Vanderbilt University Medical Center, believes addressing key barriers could improve uptake.
+Bachmann, who is the medical director of the Dayani Center for Health and Wellness at Vanderbilt University Medical Center, believes addressing key barriers could improve uptake.

 “Study after study reveals that cardiac rehabilitation is widely underutilized.”

-“This is a therapy that has as strong of a benefit for cardiovascular disease patients as any of our major drug therapies, such as aspirin or beta blockers.
+“This is a therapy that has as strong of a benefit for cardiovascular disease patients as any of our major drug therapies, such as aspirin or beta-blockers.
 You can see with each session that patients are getting stronger, their cardiorespiratory fitness is improving.
 Functionally they are doing better, are more steady on their feet, and are internalizing the education,” Bachmann said.
 “But study after study reveals that cardiac rehabilitation is widely underutilized.”

 Mining Utilization Patterns

 Bachmann’s research uses claims databases to evaluate cardiac rehabilitation utilization and its outcomes.
-In a new JAMA Cardiology study, Bachmann and colleagues found that cardiac rehabilitation following open heart valve surgery offers benefits commensurate with those seen after other types of cardiac procedures.
+In a new JAMA Cardiology study, Bachmann and colleagues found that cardiac rehabilitation following open-heart valve surgery offers benefits commensurate with those seen after other types of cardiac procedures.

 This research, conducted with first author and clinical fellow at Vanderbilt Devin K. Patel, M.D., evaluated claims for 41,369 Medicare patients who underwent heart valve repair or replacement between 2014 and 2015.
 Despite Medicare coverage for cardiac rehabilitation therapy, participation rates were only 43.2 percent.
 Once enrolled, however, the “takers” continued on – median attendance was 32 of the 36 sessions offered.
 Enrollment was associated with a 4.2 percent decrease in one-year mortality risk.